Metric Embedding via Shortest Path Decompositions: Conclusions

 \section{Conclusions}

 In this paper we introduced the notion of shortest path decompositions with low depth.
 We showed how these can be used to give embeddings into $\ell_p$ spaces.
 Our techniques give optimal embeddings of bounded pathwidth graphs into $\ell_2$, and also new embeddings for graphs with bounded treewidth, planar, and excluded-minor families of graphs.
 Our embedding for the family of graphs with SPD depth $k$ into $\ell_p$ has an asymptotically matching lower bound for every fixed $p>1$.
-The lower bound for $p=1$ differs from the upper bound of $O(\sqrt{k})$ by an $O(\sqrt{\log k})$ factor.
-Our techniques already have been useful for other embedding results, e.g., for embedding planar graphs with small face covers into $\ell_1$~\cite{Fil19faces}.
+Our techniques already have been useful for other embedding results, e.g., for embedding planar graphs with small face covers into $\ell_1$~\cite{Fil20faces}.
 We hope that our techniques will find further applications.

 Our work raises several open questions.
-While our embeddings are tight for fixed $p >1$, can we improve the bounds for $\ell_1$ embedding of graphs with bounded pathwidth?
+While our embeddings are tight for fixed $p >1$, can we improve the bounds for $\ell_1$ embedding of graphs with bounded pathwidth, or more generally to graphs with bounded \SPDdepth?
 Can we give better results for the \SPDdepth of $H$-minor-free graphs?
 Our approach gives a $O(\sqrt{\log n})$-distortion embedding of planar graphs into $\ell_1$, which is quite different from the previous known results using padded decompositions: can a combination of these ideas be used to make progress towards the planar graph embedding conjecture?